ashprids/ashprids-web-old/README.md

-# cactile-website
+# ashprids-website
-A simple site I designed a while ago that can allow users to discover more about me.
+A simple site design that can be used for a miniature portfolio, with a hacky-type style.
-This is free for anyone to use, as I'm not planning on using it myself.
+This site and its contents are open-domain and can be used by anyone.
+I made it for fun, and I'm unlikely to use it myself.